NathanUrwin/dotfiles/PROJECTS.md

 # Projects

-The list of all my past, present, and future projects.
+List of all past and present projects I've contributed to, as well as possible future projects.

 ## Table of Contents